 What Happens to Tenancy by the Entirety in a Florida Divorce

 Divorce immediately destroys tenancy by the entirety.
-The moment a Florida court enters a final judgment of dissolution, every asset the couple held as tenants by the entirety converts to a tenancy in common by operation of law under Florida Statutes Section 689.15.
+When a Florida court enters a final judgment dissolving the marriage, every asset the couple held as tenants by the entirety converts to a tenancy in common under Florida Statutes Section 689.15.
 Each former spouse receives an undivided fifty percent interest, and the creditor protection that shielded those assets throughout the marriage vanishes.

-This automatic conversion creates a window of vulnerability that creditors actively monitor.
-A judgment creditor who could not touch a married couple’s home, bank accounts, or investment portfolios can immediately levy against the debtor ex-spouse’s fifty percent interest the day the divorce becomes final.
-For spouses who built their asset protection strategy around entireties ownership, understanding what divorce does to that strategy is essential for planning before, during, and after the dissolution.
+A judgment creditor who could not touch a married couple’s home, bank accounts, or investment portfolios can levy against the debtor ex-spouse’s fifty percent interest the day the divorce becomes final.
+For couples who built their asset protection around entireties ownership, the divorce creates exposure that requires planning before, during, and after the dissolution.

 Speak With a Florida Asset Protection Attorney